The E. J. Ourso College of Business International Experience develops the following programs to increase your international experiences:

 The only program of its kind in the state, the BS in international trade & finance is a specialized course of study of the international aspects of economics.
 Through the 120-hour program offered by the Department of Economics, students will learn to understand the role of supply and demand in a market economy, discuss the market system advantages and pricing, identify policy options and their effectiveness, and grasp the impact of international relations on trade and finance.

-Offered by the Rucks Department of Management, this concentration allows management majors to build their knowledge and skills in understanding the complexity of international management and the cultural context of business.
+Offered by the Rucks Department of Management, the international management concentration allows management majors to build their knowledge and skills in understanding the complexity of international management and the cultural context of business.
 Students in this new concentration are required to complete 15 hours through a mix of required courses and approved electives.

 |Course ID||Course Description|